Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Create an empty directory where ``etcd`` will store its data, and write down its path (we will use ``/var/etcd/data``).
 Ensure the user that will launch the process has permission to read and write to the directory.

 Transfer to the machine the CA certificate that is being used to authenticate nodes in the cluster.
-You should have created one in the `Creating and Installing a CA`_ section.
+You should have created one in the `Creating and Installing a CA <clustering.html#creating-and-installing-a-ca>`__ section.
 We'll store it in ``/var/etcd/CA.pem``.

 You will then need to create a certificate for the witness, and sign it with the CA so it can communicate with its peers.
 This can be done for example through ``openssl``: